If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 1805g

-Sigma produce some impressive and interesting lens options, as well as offering similar alternatives to Canon’s own brand lenses.
-This 70-200mm f2.8 lens offers optical image stabilisation, with 4-stops of stabilisation, and delivers impressively sharp results, with low levels of distortion.
+Sigma produce some impressive and interesting lenses, as well as offering similar alternatives to Canon’s own brand offerings.
+This 70-200mm f2.8 lens contains optical image stabilisation, with 4-stops of stabilisation.
+It delivers impressively sharp results, with low levels of distortion.

-As well as being weather-sealed, it also benefits from being noticeably cheaper than Canon’s 70-200mm f2.8 lens, saving you some serious money.
+As well as weather-sealed, it also benefits from being noticeably cheaper than Canon’s 70-200mm f2.8 lens, saving some serious money!

 At a glance: